UX Design Processes

 • Collect and analyze user data and feedback.

-• Make incremental changes to enhance functionality and user experience.
+• Make incremental changes to improve the product’s functionality and its user experience.

-Each of these steps represents a critical phase in the UX design process.
-Every step helps ensure the final product not only meets but exceeds user expectations.
-If teams adhere to this structured approach, they can deliver high-quality user interfaces that are both functional and appealing.
+Each of these steps reflects a phase that’s critical in the UX design process.
+And every step helps make sure that the final product doesn’t just meet user expectations but exceeds them, too.
+If teams stick to this structured approach, they’ll be able to deliver high-quality user interfaces that are both functional and appealing—time and again.

 Laura Klein explains how Agile teams iterate: